What is Walrus (WAL)?

 TLDR

-Walrus (WAL) is a decentralized data infrastructure platform built on the Sui blockchain, designed to make large-scale data storage trustworthy, programmable, and monetizable for the AI era.
+Walrus (WAL) is a decentralized data storage and management platform built on the Sui blockchain, designed to make large-scale data trustworthy, programmable, and monetizable for the AI era.

-3. Token Utility: The WAL token is used for paying storage fees, staking for network security, and participating in on-chain governance.
+3. WAL Token Drives Utility – The native token is used for storage payments, staking for network security, and governance.

 Deep Dive